Council Tax pages

 Apply for a single persons discount

-We do not count some people when we look at the number of adults residing in a property for Council Tax purposes. (more…)
+We do not count some individuals when determining the number of adults residing in a property for Council Tax purposes. (more…)

 • Occupied solely by members of visiting forces